- Report a Sighting

 - Sponsorship Opportunities

-If you have a lesson plan that educates students about the world of the horseshoe crab, please share it with us.
-We'd like to make it available on our website for other teachers to use and adapt.
+You can help!
+If you have a lesson plan that educates students about the world of the horseshoe crab, please share it with the toolbox.
+We'd like to make it available for other teachers to use and adapt.

 Horseshoe crabs are a fascinating topic for students, especially those who live near coastal areas.
 Studying the horseshoe crab can be a great way to introduce students to anatomical concepts and open discussions about environmental interdependence, tidal flat environments, evolution, ecology, salinity, conservation and more.
 For schools near spawning habitats, field trips can provide an engaging and memorable lesson.